3 March 1817: Keats’s First Collection, Poems, is Published

 (letters, 8 Oct 1818).

-Interestingly, when Hunt himself reviews Keats’s volume in June, he will, a little condescendingly, point to Keats’s youth and inexperience in the ways of the world.
+Meanwhile, and interestingly, when Hunt himself reviews Keats’s volume in June, he will, a little condescendingly, point to Keats’s youth and inexperience in the ways of the world.
 Hunt will also point to the poetry’s discordant and faulty employment of overly impassioned and poeticized detail.
 Hunt is right in those latter criticisms, but, ironically, these were more or less the charges sometimes levelled against Hunt’s own poetry.
 All the while, in terms of Keats’s poetic progress, the young poet will not stand still: he will be searching for greater, more enduring poetic models, whom he will study, eventually emulate, and then innovate upon—and, in the end, by 1819, his final year of composition, models he will in some cases surpass in establishing his own originality.

 The Olliers will also go on to publish works by Hunt, Percy Shelley, Thomas Love Peacock, and Charles Lamb.
 But Keats almost immediately drops the Olliers after Poems is released (no doubt in the future he wants not to pay for publication costs).
 Subsequently, he publishes his other two books (in 1818 and 1820) with Taylor & Hessey, while they also acquire publishing rights of Poems.
 In September 1820, when Keats is very sick and virtually penniless (he is unaware of significant funds he has right to held in Chancery), Keats sells copyright to all three books to Taylor & Hessey.
 He needs the money in the vain hope of recovering his collapsing health by moving to Italy.